Ángel Hernández (umpire): Umpiring career

 During the 2016, 2017, and 2018 seasons, Hernández's calls at first base were overturned in 14 out of 18 video reviews, for a 78% overturn rate, exceeding the 60% overturn rate for all first-base calls by all umpires during that time period.

 On April 8, 2019, Boston University published a study on 11 seasons of Major League Baseball data, almost 4 million pitches analyzed, to determine the accuracy of balls and strikes called.
 The study found that Hernández performed stronger in 2018 than his average for 2008–2018.
 He averaged 19 incorrect calls a game, or 2.2 per inning.
 Even with this high error rate, compared to his peers, he performed better than others, escaping the 2018 Bottom 10 MLB list.
 During spring training 2019, Hernández claimed he gets four wrong calls per game.
 The BU study shows that his error rate is almost five times higher.

 In 2020, after a dozen umpires elected to sit out the season as a result of the COVID-19 pandemic, Hernandez was made an interim crew chief.

 The Sporting News journalist Tom Gatto wrote in 2020 that Hernández "has earned a reputation for being one of MLB's worst umpires".
 Andrew Mahoney, writing for The Boston Globe, reported that Hernández "has a reputation as one of baseball's worst umpires".
-Zach Braziller of The New York Post wrote that he was the "worst umpire in baseball."
+Zach Braziller of The New York Post wrote that he was the "worst umpire in baseball".

+In 2023, Hernandez worked a single game on April 3 before suffering a back injury.
+He remained sidelined until July 31, when he began a minor league rehab assignment.
+Despite working only ten MLB games in 2023, Sports Illustrated reported that Hernandez missed 161 calls, and his strike zone accuracy in the September 14 Pirates–Nationals game was the worst by any umpire in the last five years.

 Notable games

 Hernández was behind the plate for the final game at the original Yankee Stadium on September 21, 2008.
 He was umpiring at third base when Jered Weaver threw a no-hitter on May 2, 2012, and was also the third-base umpire on September 28, 2012, when Homer Bailey of the Cincinnati Reds no-hit the Pittsburgh Pirates.
-On May 18, 2021, Hernandez was the home plate umpire for Spencer Turnbull's no hitter against the Seattle Mariners, the only time that he has been the home plate umpire for a no hitter.
+On May 18, 2021, Hernandez was the home plate umpire for Spencer Turnbull's no-hitter against the Seattle Mariners, the only time that he has been the home plate umpire for a no-hitter.